-Type, in CT, is hypothesized as being an objective reality– one at the same level of reality as biological sex and blood type.
+Type in CT is hypothesized as being an objective reality-- at the same level of reality as biological sex and blood type.
 It is speculated to be a genetic component, given what we have seen of identical twin studies.
-It’s understood to be a reality non-contingent on the semantic speculations of personality systems, but discoverable and measurable as a physiological constitution of our personhood.
+It's believed to be non-contingent on speculations suspended in a theoretical space, but discoverable and measurable as a physiological constitution of our personhood.

 Given this premise, the top menu section titled "Types" leads you not to a list of psychological profiles, but to a list of videos.
 These videos are intended to be a preliminary "proof of concept" for the existence of types.
 When examined carefully, they provide an argument for the existence of a natural phenomenon; one that requires detailed explanation according to how the phenomenon manifests itself organically.

 The following is a list of the Type articles, in the order they were written, beginning in April 2018.
 You can think of this as a "crash course" on cognitive typology, approximating about ~10 hrs of time, if all videos are watched.
 Watching the types in the order below may be helpful, but by no means necessary.
 I recommend using Google Chrome to watch the videos, as some browsers struggle to load these many videos.

 When you click on a type's article, you will see a list of videos populate.
 These videos are organized into categories and sub-categories according to vultological similarities based on the core hypothesis of CT which is that: The more similar two people's visual signatures are, the more similar their underlying cognitive processing is expected to be.

 When watching, keep this principle in mind and evaluate its reality.
 Please observe the videos from a neutral perspective, not attempting to critique whether or not a certain celebrity's categorization coincides with any previous notion you may have had about them, or types, but instead measure only whether or not the people being grouped together appear to belong to the same vultological category.

 Some people have a natural eye for this, but you can visit this page